Detroit Mercy Style Guidelines

 Capitalize the name of a program or department when using the formal name or when referring to a specific program/department.
 Some examples: "Department of Marketing & Public Affairs," "professor of History," "Architecture students," or "Professor Smith joined the Department in 1992."

 You may omit "Department" or "Program."
 For example, "Marketing & Public Affairs" would also be a correct way to refer to the department.
-Similarly, both "Electronic Critique program" and "Electronic Critique" are acceptable.
+Similarly, both "Dental Hygiene program" and "Dental Hygiene" are acceptable.
 If the words "program" and "department" are not part of the formal name, do not capitalize them.

 Always capitalize "English."
 Otherwise, subjects should not be capitalized, except when referring specifically to program/department names.
 For example, "The student excelled in mathematics and the sciences, but she proved less successful in English literature.
-That's why she was attracted to the UDM's College of Engineering and Science."
+That's why she was attracted to Detroit Mercy's College of Engineering and Science."
 For more, see Program/department names

 Capitalize the full name of a course, but if a course is referenced generically, it should not be capitalized.